-More product-specific information can be found on the website: https://russellinvestments.com/emea/important-information.
+More product-specific information can be found on the website: https://russellinvestments.com/emea/important-information (from 1 January 2023).

-Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 that contributes to an environmental or social objective, provided that the investment does not Does this financial product have a sustainable investment objective? significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities .
-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an •• Yes •• 🗶 No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:%
+Template pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance

+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That Regulation does not lay down a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Russell Investments Global Credit Fund Legal entity identifier: MZLHBESZNULDYOZBHD38
+Product name: Acadian Emerging Markets Managed Volatility Equity UCITS Legal entity identifier: 5493003HS48G72EQWJ69